13 Best Paintings at the Prado Museum

 Goya depicted a young woman lying naked as if she were a Venus, but with unmistakable signs that the model was human.
 It was for this reason and for certain details of her nudity that the painting was considered one of the first full nudes in painting of a woman outside mythology.

 Godoy also commissioned another painting of the same type, but with the woman dressed, so that by superimposing the two paintings he could simulate a nude.
-The great unknown of the painting is the identity of the maja, which Goya kept anonymous.
+The great unknown of the painting is the identity of the maja, which Goya preserved in anonymity.

 • Author: Francisco de Goya.